medevice-users/advocacy/amanda.markdown

 >
 >
 >
-> Medtronic=92s compliance with the Health Insurance Portability and
+> Medtronic's compliance with the Health Insurance Portability and
 > Accountability Act of 1996 (HIPAA) for CareLink supports  the basis on
 > which the FDA approved using CareLink to provide device data to
 > physicians.
 The Protected Health Information about a patient in CareLink